 5. St. Mary’s Episcopal Church 6-6:45 & 7-7:45 PM

-Amy Seabrook lives in Rockport with her husband, John.
-She loves puppetry and children and is available for children’s puppet birthday parties.
-Amy’s year round work includes time spent as nanny, as fine artist, and as dancer.
+Amy Seabrook is a Rockport resident living with her husband, John and cat, Astrid.
+Their daughter, Lucretia, works with autistic young adults.
+Amy’s year round work includes time spent as teacher, fine artist, and dancer.

 5. St. Mary’s Episcopal Church 8-8:45 & 9-9:45 PM